Vici, Oklahoma

 Vici /ˈvaɪsaɪ/ is a town in Dewey County, Oklahoma, United States.
-The population was 699 at the 2010 census.
+The population was 611 at the time of the 2020 census.
 No information appears on the origins of the town name, but Vici is Latin for “I conquered.”

 History

-Although it had a couple of nearby predecessor settlements, the current town of Vici was platted on September 11, 1911, at a time when buildings were being moved to the site to be close to the tracks of the newly built Wichita Falls and Northwestern Railway, later part of the Missouri–Kansas–Texas Railroad.
+Although it had a couple of nearby predecessor settlements, the current town of Vici was platted on September 11, 1911, at a time when buildings were being moved to the site to be close to the tracks of the newly-built Wichita Falls and Northwestern Railway, later part of the Missouri–Kansas–Texas Railroad.
+The Vici M-K-T Depot on Houser St. between 7th and 8th is on the National Register of Historic Places listings in Dewey County, Oklahoma.

 The town became a prosperous agricultural-products shipping point through the 1940s.
 Rail service ended in 1972, but activities such as ranching, oil and gas, and a large nursing home became important economic drivers in the modern era.

 In 2010 the movie The Dome of Heaven was shot in Vici featuring some local residents in the film, including Mark Randall, Molly Randall, and Travis Dennett and Trey Verhoeff.

 The 200MW Persimmon Creek Wind Farm, north-northwest of town, has been online since September 2018.